JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7982 days**.

-And here is a just a random fact -  **Singer Michael Jackson owns the rights to the South Carolina State anthem**.
+And here is a just a random fact -  **In Russia, when flowers are given for a romantic occasions, flowers are given in odds numbers as even number of flowers is given at funerals only**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)